ryanries/PassFiltEx/README.md

   **BlocklistFileName** allows you to specify a custom path to a blocklist file.

   **WARNING: This setting used to be called BlacklistFileName.
 I changed the name to BlocklistFileName starting in v1.6 and I also changed the default file name to PassFiltExBlocklist.txt.
-You must update your config if you are upgrading from a previous version!**
+You must update your config if you are upgrading from a previous version and you are using the default filename!**

   By default if there is nothing specified, it is PassFiltExBlocklist.txt.
 The current working directory of the password filter is %SystemRoot%\System32, but you can specify